 Split a Transaction

-Cash transactions can be split into 5 different funds and/orappeals.
+You can split a cash transaction into as many as 5 different funds or appeals.
 This feature is especially useful when only a portion of a donor’s gift is tax-deductible.
 You can easily designate what portion of the gift is deductible by splitting a single transaction between tax-deductible and nondeductible funds.

 From the View/Edit Transaction window, click the Split Transaction button.

 Two rows are shown with options for Amount, Fund, and Appeal, and the button now reads Split Again.
-The first row defaults to the original Fund and Appeal from the transaction, which can be updated if needed.
+The first row defaults to the original Fund and Appeal from the transaction, which you can update if needed.

-Each time the split button is clicked, a new row is added and the Amount is evenly calculated for you based on the number of split transaction rows added.
-These amounts can be changed, as long as the sum of the rows equals the total transaction amount when the transaction is saved.
+Each time you click the Split Transaction button, a new row appears, and the screen evenly calculates the amount for you based on the number of rows.
+You can change these amounts, as long as the sum of the rows equals the total transaction amount when the transaction is saved.

 Remove a split at any time by simply clicking on the trash can icon next to the row: